yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

            f"$q_2$={q[1]:.0f} cm³/s"
        )

-The lists of initial conditions and controls are then constructed.
+The initial conditions and pump inputs are collected for reference integration.

 .. code-block:: python